jcornaz/polar-clock/README.md

 ![Build](https://github.com/jcornaz/polar-clock/workflows/Build/badge.svg)

-This is a "polar clock", a kind of clock I find especially satisfactory to watch on new-year's eve.
+This is a web "polar clock".
+A kind of clock I find especially satisfactory to watch on new-year's eve.

+It is published here: https://jcornaz.github.io/polar-clock/

 I made this project in order to experiment with [rust], [web-assembly] and [yew].

 [rust]: https://www.rust-lang.org
 [web-assembly]: https://webassembly.org